vbenjs/vue-vben-admin/docs/src/en/guide/essentials/stores.md

+---
+outline: deep
+---

 # Stores

 ::: tip Preface

 `@vben/stores` is a Pinia-based state management package that integrates the `pinia-plugin-persistedstate` plugin and uses `SecureLS` to AES-encrypt and compress persisted data in production.
 It provides core stores such as user info and timezone, plus two lifecycle functions: `initStores` and `resetAllStores`.

+In production, persisted data is AES-encrypted by `SecureLS`, whose encryption secret is read from the `VITE_APP_STORE_SECURE_KEY` environment variable (the SecureLS `encryptionSecret`).
+Make sure to replace it with your own random key when deploying.

 :::